felleg/felleg.gitlab.io-backup/content/posts/20201024-password-managers.md

 perspective on growing up alongside the Internet in a world where web security is a relatively alien concept to most people.

-We all start with a single password.
-It seems to be like the only way we can remember it.
-Something "unique" to ourself that we have not told anyone, yet we know we can't forget.
-The more we use it, the more we go down this spiral.

 My first password was `tazmanio`.
 I based it off a game called [Taz in Escape from Mars](https://en.wikipedia.org/wiki/Taz_in_Escape_from_Mars) which I was playing at the time.
 I figured "taz" and "tasmania" were both too easy to guess, so I twisted the end with an `o` and that was that.
 Eight characters long.
 No capitalization.
 No special characters.
-There were no best practices to follow back then.
-And I believe me, used it *everywhere*.
+And believe me, I used it *everywhere*.

-I was not the only one.
-The temptation was too strong.
-When the notion of "passwords" was created, the internet did not exist.
-A password was meant to authenticate you on a unique, physical machine.
+To my knowledge, there were no best practices to follow back then.
+I even had a friend whose father bragged about using `secret` as his password.
+It made for great innuendos, that's for sure ("What's your password, dad?", "It's `secret`!", "Aw man.
+You're no fun.").

+# Password reuse is the problem

+I like to think we all started with a single password.
+Something "unique" to ourself that we have not told anyone, yet we knew we couldn't forget.
+The more we used our password to register new accounts, the more we went down this spiral.

+At some point, we all realize(d) that our single password was a real problem; while it's easier for us to remember, but if someone else gets hold of it, they can log into our *entire* personal life.
+Then again, the prospect of making more than just 10 different and secure passwords is enough to make most people uncomfortable.
+Cycling through a mental list of passwords on a login screen is painful, frustrating.
+In this situation, it is not infrequent to see someone click "forgot my password" and put back their old, comfortable, insecure initial password.
+And the spiral continues.

+When web developers started noticing this trend, they enforced "stronger" passwords.
+"Use numbers".
+"Use mixed capitalization".
+"Use symbols".
+I'm sure you can guess the evolution of my password, since most of us followed the same pattern:

+1. `tazmanio`
+1. `tazmanio1993`
+1. `Tazmanio1993`
+1. `Tazmanio1993!`

+The real problem these web developers could not address is **password reuse**.
+Indeed, the issur with `tazmanio` is not that it is too easy to guess (though it sure does not help).
+What makes it dangerous is that I used it everywhere.
+It might have felt safer to change all my passwords from `tazmanio` to `Tazmanio1993!` (every registration form assured me that my new password was *strong*), but in reality it was as weak as before.
+All it took was a data breach from any of the websites I was registered to in order to open my digital life to anyone.
+In fact, according to [haveibeenpwned.com](https://haveibeenpwned.com), here are all the data breaches that revealed my "user:password" combination to the world:

+* Adobe (October 2013)
+* Chegg (April 2018)
+* Emuparadise (April 2018)
+* FlashFlashRevolution (February 2016 AND July 2019)
+* Kickstarter (February 2014)
+* MySpace (2008)

 Fast-forward to present day.
 It is 2020.
 I have 295 accounts scattered around the Internet.
-I have finally rid myself of this password on all my accounts.
+I have finally rid myself of `tazmanio` on all my accounts.
 It is no longer part of my identity, which is why I can share it with the world today.
 Believe me, it feels *good*.

-# Passwords are here to stay
+# Shopping list of security features

 Let's admit it.
 At best, the notion of passwords were a naive idea in the early days.
 In the present, they are not enough to be considered "secure".
 At the same time, it is impossible to find a perfect solution for everyone.
+Every security design has an exploitable weaker link.

-Any attempt will have a weaker link that will be exploitable/ So, what can we realistically do to protect ourselves from forgery while impacting our every day use of technology as little as possible? design?
+Passwords are not going anywhere anytime soon.
+Knowing this, what do we need to satisfyingly protect ourselves from forgery while impacting our every day use of technology as little as possible?
+Here is a "shopping list" of features that I find would solve most (if not all) our problems:

+1. **Having "strong", randomly generated and impossible to memorize passwords on all my online accounts** (this solves password reuse)
+1. **Store all these passwords in a digital vault** (this makes sure I do not have to memorize anything or use a crib sheet)
+1. **Make this vault accessible from any of my personal devices** (this makes sure that security does not come at the cost of convenience)
+1. **Protect this vault from anyone else as much as possible** (because if someone else gets access to this vault, I'm toast)

+After exploring the different options at our disposal today, I find that the combination of a password manager along with two-factor authentication is what comes closest to addressing our every needs.

+# My favorite password manager: Bitwarden

 # A grain of salt